jax-ml/jax/docs/developer.md

 pip install numpy wheel build
 ```

-To build `jaxlib` without CUDA GPU or TPU support (CPU only), you can run:
+To build `jaxlib` without CUDA GPU support (CPU or TPU only), you can run:

 ```
 python build/build.py
 pip install dist/*.whl  # installs jaxlib (includes XLA)
 ```

-To build `jaxlib` with CUDA support, use `python build/build.py --enable_cuda`;
+To build `jaxlib` with CUDA support, use `python build/build.py --enable_cuda`.
-to build with TPU support, use `python build/build.py --enable_tpu`.

 See `python build/build.py --help` for configuration options, including ways to
 specify the paths to CUDA and CUDNN, which you must have installed.
 Here